 My second of two Welly/FX models arrived this week.
-Without hesitation I went forward and purchased the Aston Martin DB9 Coupe based on Welly’s great execution of the Bentley Continental Supersports.
-First launched in 2004, the DB9 was the successor to the DB7.
-Underneath the hood, DB9 gains the latest version of Aston Martin’s proven 6.0 liter V12 engine for a total of 510 hp and 457 lb-ft. of torque.
-I went with the white exterior with red interior; I think the combination cannot be beat.
+Without hesitation, I went forward and purchased the Aston Martin DB9 Coupe based on Welly’s great execution of the Bentley Continental Supersports.
+First launched in 2004, the DB9 was the successor of the DB7.
+Underneath the hood, DB9 gains the latest version of Aston Martin’s proven 6.0-litre V12 engine for a total of 510 hp and 457 lb-ft. of torque.
+I went with the white exterior with red interior; I think the combination cannot be beaten.
 What do you think?

 The exterior is very good.
 I consider the shutlines better than the Bentley Continental Supersports, but the panel gaps around the doors on the DB9 are slightly worse.
 I don’t consider this a major strike against the model as the panel gap on the hood is better or as good than the recent AUTOart V12 Vantage.
 I do wish the chrome work on the side trim, rear exhaust and front grille would have been executed better, though the chrome is slightly cleaner of the grille it does show the limits of the model and why it is considered mid-level budget.
 The rear taillights are well detailed too, look high-quality though the headlights fall a little behind.

 The wheels are nice!
 One of the main reasons I jumped on this model so soon.
 The overall size works well with the overall scale, the nice detail on the rotors and calipers just add to the model.
-A detail that may have been over looked by other manufactures was the addition the Aston Martin logo to the centre of the wheel.
+A detail that may have been overlooked by other manufactures was the addition of the Aston Martin logo to the centre of the wheel.
 Well done Welly/FX!
 One thing I would mention is the rear offset looks off.
 The rear wheels sit a little to inwards – 3-4mm out would have been perfect.
-This is minor and an issue that most would of over look.
-As the Bentley the Aston Martin DB9 has fully functional suspension front and rear.
+This is minor and an issue that most would have overlooked.
+Like the Bentley, the Aston Martin DB9 has fully functional suspension front and rear.

 The interior is another win!
 As good as the Bentley I recently reviewed.
 The gray carpeting works great with the red and interior.
 Thee carpet extends into the rear storage area as well.
-My only complaint here would be the lack of attention to the finish product in regards to the doors sills, a little too rough around the edges, paint work could have been better.
+My only complaint here would be the lack of attention to the finished product in regards to the doors sills, a little too rough around the edges, paintwork could have been better.

-Underneath the model I was surprised at the amount detail for a budget model.
-Attention from Welly/FX’s highlights front, mid, and rear components.
+Underneath the model, I was surprised at the amount of detail for a budget model.
+Attention from Welly/FX highlights front, mid, and rear components.
 I do like the choice of colour for the exhaust, adds realism here where the Bentley was fully chrome from front to rear.